 A Letter From Our Co-CEO: On Building a Flourishing World for Children with Special Needs

 Noonday’s vision is to build a flourishing world where children are cherished.
-March 21 is World Down Syndrome Day, because Down syndrome results when an individual has a full or partial extra copy of chromosome 21 (hence 3/21).
-In celebration of this special day, today Noonday’s Co-CEO, Travis Wilson, shares about how his son Jack, who has Down syndrome, opened his eyes to the experiences of people with special needs around the world—and inspired a vision for how Noonday could serve and support them.
+March 21 is World Down Syndrome Day — Down syndrome results when an individual has a full or partial extra copy of chromosome 21 (hence 3/21).
+In celebration of this special day, today Noonday’s Co-CEO, Travis Wilson, is sharing about how his son Jack, who has Down syndrome, opened his eyes to the experiences of people with special needs around the world—and inspired a vision for how Noonday could serve and support them.

 Here in the Noonday community we have so many Ambassadors, customers, Hostesses, and Ambassadors who are parents to kids with special needs.
 Today as we celebrate World Down Syndrome Day, we’re also celebrating the connections that grow between people in the special needs community.
 Those connections foster an incredible sense of togetherness—and have made life richer for my family and for our entire Noonday community.